 Most marketing teams are responsible for identifying and developing leads and passing them to the Sales team.
 These leads come in from a myriad of sources: tradeshows, online campaigns, email or direct mail responses, telemarketing, list buys, etc. The sales team gets those developed leads from the CRM, in spreadsheets or as bundles of business cards.
 In the fairytale funnel, the sales team would immediately begin working those sales funnel leads to generate more company revenue.

-When a sales team consistently receives leads of a poor quality, they tend to stop trusting the marketing team.
+When a sales team consistently receives leads of poor quality, they tend to stop trusting the marketing team.
 Putting in the effort on leads that aren’t qualified is a waste of time and money.
-This gap between marketing and sales is very real, and largely ignored.
-Left unchecked, gaps like this in the lead nurturing funnel result in lack of momentum, decreased morale, and a loss of trust and teamwork between the departments. are experiencing a consistency of poorly qualified leads that lead nowhere; therefore, the marketing team is associated with leads that lead nowhere.
+This gap between marketing and sales is very real and largely ignored.
+Left unchecked, gaps like this in the lead nurturing funnel result in a lack of momentum, decreased morale, and a loss of trust and teamwork between the departments.
 As a result, the momentum of leads from marketing to sales to close is interrupted by a lot of gaps in the process.

 Don’t Shoot the Marketers!

 This isn’t a case of the marketing team slacking off or not doing their lead homework of nurturing sales leads.
-The average team puts a great deal of time and thought into crafting marketing strategies and creating lead-generating campaigns.
-So when these campaigns result in not-so-hot leads that require a great deal of additional sales legwork to push through the funnel.
-If you experience this in your business then it’s a pretty clear indication that your sales funnel has a few gaps.
+Most marketing teams invest a great deal of time and thought into crafting strategies and creating campaigns.
+Well-planned campaigns usually generate leads.
+The challenge is that the leads might be interested, but are not ready to buy.
+Additional nurturing is needed to move them through the funnel.
+If you don’t build in the lead nurturing steps, your sales funnel will have few gaps.
+The gaps interrupt lead flow toward the bottom of the funnel.

 The Funnel Leaks.